htmlplus/document/src/content/en/components/aspect-ratio.md

 # Aspect Ratio

-This component helps to specify a fixed ratio for the width and height sizes of a visual object (e.g. Image).
+Sets a preferred aspect ratio only for the first child inside the component.

 <Playground />